Winter and Spring 2021 Reopening Plan

 Once students have completed the above requirements, they will be given a wristband to indicate they have completed the steps necessary to attend in-person classes and be on campus.
 The wristband will be required for entry to any class or use of any campus facility for the first week of classes.
 Students who attempt to attend class in person, work on campus, or use any campus facility without a wristband will be instructed to go to the Health Center immediately for a COVID-19 test.
 Students will not be allowed to remain on campus for classes or work or to use any campus services or facilities until a negative test result is received by Health Services.

 Students will be required to complete the SUNY Delhi Daily Health Screening tool if they are living in campus housing, working on campus, or prior to coming to campus for any reason.
-Health Services provides follow-up with students, when necessary, on responses provided per the screening tool.
-After the initial surveillance testing upon arrival, weekly testing of eligible students will occur on Tuesdays in coordination with SUNY Upstate Medical.
+Health Services provide follow-up with students, when necessary, on responses provided per the screening tool.
+After the initial surveillance testing upon arrival, weekly testing of all eligible students who are taking in-person classes or labs, residing in campus housing, working on campus, or using any campus facility will occur in coordination with SUNY Upstate Medical.

 Faculty who will be physically present on campus for in-person instruction, and staff who will be routinely working on campus, will be tested on Monday, February 1.
 Faculty/staff surveillance testing will take place on Mondays thereafter per the Employee Testing procedures established in the Fall 2020 semester.